plentymarkets/plugin-payment-sumup/meta/documents/user_guide_en.md

 * SumUp Air or SumUp Solo card reading device
 * SumUp login details<br />
-*_Note:_* The SumUp login details are entered when you process the first card payment using the SumUp device.
+*_Note:_* You enter the SumUp login details in the POS settings in the plentymarkets app.
+Alternatively, the login details can also be entered during the first card payment with the SumUp device.
 As such, you need to provide POS users with these login details if you do not operate the POS yourself.
 * plentyPOS
 * Mobile Android device with
     * plentymarkets app installed